Coral Reef Discovered By Scientists In Cape York Larger Than The Empire State Building

 Scientists have found a giant, detached coral reef near the northern end of the Great Barrier Reef, Australia, that measures nearly 550 yards in height.

-According to The Guardian, the reef is taller than the Empire State Building and was discovered nearly 80 miles off the northern tip of Queensland, Australia.
+According to The Guardian, the long stretch of coral is taller than the Empire State Building and was discovered nearly 80 miles off the northern tip of Queensland, Australia.

-The reef was discovered as a ship from the California-based non-profit Schmidt Ocean Institute conducted a 3D mapping exercise using an underwater robot to find out more about life on the seabed in the region.
+The underwater ledge was discovered as a ship from the California-based non-profit Schmidt Ocean Institute conducted a 3D mapping exercise using an underwater robot to find out more about life on the seabed in the region.

 The reef is believed to measure one mile in width, and the “blade-like” structure reaches as high as 43 yards below the sea’s surface.
-It is the first reef of its kind to be discovered since the late 19th century when similar formations were found in the same stretch of water.
+It is the first of its kind to be discovered since the late 19th century when similar formations were found in the same stretch of water.

 Tom Bridge, a scientist from the ARC Centre of Excellence for Coral Reef Studies at James Cook University, said the discovery is one of a kind and shows how little information we still have about underwater ridges like this.